dreamcatcher-tech/network/Inbox/2024-06-11 1539 showing helps in branches in the ui.md

 For each tool call, if it is an action that causes a branch, we can write what its branch pid was down ?

 Can open up for making tool calls into vector stores, and other things.
+So interpret the isolate and function call to display its progress in a unique way.
+When making a branch, name it after the tool call, so we can look it up.

+Store a map of tool call statuses.
+When executing, we can trace its branch pid.
+When completed, we can trace its most recent commit.

+The tool call is unique, so we can use it as our branch name.

+The issue is that not all tool calls branch, but when they do, we need to somehow signal what the branch name is.

+We can just do a mapping, but it is easier to somehow tag the request ?

+Want to cover the general case of a toolcall causing a branch.
+Should all tool calls attach a parameter that includes the toolid ?